 We wrote down five steps to help you change the safety culture within your organization.

 1. Commitment and Communication

-Both are important aspects of a successful and positive workplace safety culture.
+Both are important aspects of a successful and positive workplace.
 First, commitment is an essential element that requires an organization’s top management to be committed to safe operations.
 Approach this with facts and statistics.
 Present top management with tangible benefits of which they can see the return on their investment, such as employee well-being, reduced absenteeism, better reporting, and a clearer picture of current problems.